wtrettien/manicule/README.md

 -   Source code pages are in TypeScript rather than JavaScript.
 If you are customizing the home page or other site pages you may need to be extra-careful about syntax as TypeScript is a bit more strict than JavaScript, but the page content should be very familiar to Manicule 1 users.
 -   URLs have changed from version 1 to make it simpler to deploy.
 You should not need to mess with `.htaccess` files or similar server configuration in version 2.
 However, if you are upgrading from Manicule 1 to Manicule 2, note that existing inbound links will need to be changed.

-A full list of changes including internal code changes are available in CHANGELOG.md.

 # Credits

 This app was built and designed by Liza Daly and Whitney Trettien, with support from the Price Lab for Digital Humanities at the University of Pennsylvania.
 We have also benefited from the input, generosity, and open data of the Kislak Center for Special Collections, Rare Books, and Manuscripts and the Schoenberg Institute for Manuscript Studies.